Isaak Faesch: Life

-In the years that followed, he entered the service of the Dutch West India Company (WIC) and was appointed governor of St. Eustatius in 1735, arriving there in 1736 after a six-month voyage.
+In the years that followed, Faesch entered the service of the Dutch West India Company (GWC) and was appointed governor of Sint Eustatius in 1735, arriving there in 1736 after a six-month voyage.
 He and his trading partner Johann Jacob Hoffmann from Basel were involved in the trade of European linen, cotton, silk fabrics, and silk yarns, both as commission agents for merchants in Amsterdam, Haarlem, and Leiden, and on their own account in the Caribbean islands and mainland Spain.
 They exported sugar, coffee, tobacco, cocoa, dye woods, ginger, and copaiba oil to other European countries and were involved in the ship insurance business as brokers.
 After the Dutch prohibited Faesch from trading, Johann Jakob Hoffmann continued the commercial activities.
-A preserved letter copy book of the two, containing around 400 pages of copies of 279 letters written in French and Dutch from August 5, 1740, to May 22, 1742, provides insight into this area.
-During his tenure on St. Eustatius, Faesch had a drawbridge built at Fort Oranje in Oranjestad and succeeded in suppressing a rebellion on the island of St. Martin, reinstating the ousted governor, John Philips.
+A preserved letter copy book of the two, containing around 400 pages of copies of 279 letters written in French and Dutch, from 5 August 1740 to 22 May 1742, provides insight into this area.
+During his tenure on Sint Eustatius, Faesch had a drawbridge built at Fort Oranje in Oranjestad and succeeded in suppressing a rebellion on the island of Sint Maarten, reinstating the ousted governor, John Philips.

-In 1740, Faesch became governor of the Caribbean island of Curaçao, along with the subordinate islands of Aruba and Bonaire, the WIC's hub for the slave trade with the American continent and for smuggling English, Spanish, and French products from North and South America and the Lesser Antilles.
+In 1740, Faesch became governor of the Caribbean island of Curaçao, along with the subordinate islands of Aruba and Bonaire, the GWC's hub for the slave trade with the American continent and for smuggling English, Spanish, and French products from North and South America and the Lesser Antilles.
 From the beginning of his term, the colony suffered from a labor shortage, prompting him to request reinforcements for the local slave market from Amsterdam.
 However, he also freed older slaves through manumission proceedings.
 In matters of private trade, he mediated internal conflicts among the island's colonial elite and curbed disputes within the Jewish community in Curaçao with a military presence, harsh sanctions, and permission to build a second synagogue.